particle-iot/docs/src/content/getting-started/billing/data-operations.md

 {{!-- BEGIN shared-blurb a7c0e9bc-9ba8-11ec-b909-0242ac120002 --}}
 The central billing element for both cellular and Wi-Fi is the Data Operation:

+- Each function or variable consumes one Data Operation
-- Each publish, subscribe, function, or variable consumes one Data Operation regardless of size
+- Each publish or subscribe consumes one Data Operation for each 1024 bytes of data payload<sup>2</sup>
 - The data has a maximum size of 622 to 1024 bytes of UTF-8 characters; see [API Field Limits](/reference/device-os/api/cloud-functions/overview-of-api-field-limits/)
 - Stored data, such as Tracker geolocation data, consume one Data Operation per location point saved<sup>1</sup>
 - Certain retransmissions, as described below